Sports stars send a message after Kenosha police shooting: ‘Stop killing unarmed Black people’

-Blake, 29, was shot seven times in the back as he tried to get into a car in which his three children were seated.
+Blake, 29, was shot at least seven times in the back as he tried to get into a car in which his three children were seated.
 He underwent surgery and is in serious condition in the intensive care unit of a Milwaukee hospital.
 The officers were placed on administrative leave, but protests rocked the city, which was placed on a curfew that extended into Monday morning.

 LeBron James was one of several athletes who shared an old video of actor Denzel Washington asking, “Is the sheep preaching hate when he says I’m not going to let a wolf eat me anymore?”

-That was retweeted by Kansas City Chiefs safety Tyrann Mathieu, who also tweeted, “Damn they shot that man 7 times.... why can’t 3 officers subdue one male?
+That was retweeted by Kansas City Chiefs safety Tyrann Mathieu, who also tweeted: “Damn they shot that man 7 times … why can’t 3 officers subdue one male?
 I truly need answers y’all comment on everything else.”

+James also retweeted video of the shooting and wrote that he felt sorry for Blake’s “family and OUR PEOPLE!!
+We want JUSTICE.”

+Utah Jazz guard Donovan Mitchell, whose team is playing the Denver Nuggets in an NBA playoff series, also took to Twitter.
+“F THE GAMES AND PLAYOFFS!!!
+THIS IS SICK AND IS A REAL PROBLEM WE DEMAND JUSTICE!” he wrote, adding, “THIS IS WHY WE DONT FEEL SAFE!!!!”

 Kenny Stills, the Houston Texans wide receiver who has knelt during the national anthem for several seasons, tweeted, “Tired of waking up to videos of people being gun downed by the police.”
 Stills was among 87 protesters recently arrested as they demanded justice for Breonna Taylor outside the home of Kentucky Attorney General Daniel Cameron.